10 Best Password Managers for Mac in 2024 + Coupons

 RoboForm’s bookmark feature is pretty cool, and not something offered by any other password manager on this list — I use Chrome on my gaming PC, and Safari on my MacBook, so I really appreciated being able to save bookmarks across browsers and platforms with RoboForm’s browser extensions.

-That said, RoboForm lacks some advanced features offered by the likes of Dashlane, such as secure storage.
+On the other hand, RoboForm lacks some advanced features offered by the likes of Dashlane, such as secure storage.
 However, it’s one of the cheapest password managers available, and the features it does have all work extremely well.

 There are several plans to choose from.
 RoboForm Free includes unlimited passwords, 2FA, form-filling, password sharing, password security auditing, cloud backup for your data on 1 device, and bookmarks storage.
-Priced at only $0.99 / month, RoboForm Premium adds syncing across all devices, biometric login, cloud backup for your data on unlimited devices, and emergency access, while RoboForm Family expands that coverage for up to 5 users and costs $19.05 / year.
+Priced at only $0.99 / month, RoboForm Premium adds syncing across all devices, biometric login, cloud backup for your data on unlimited devices, and emergency access, while RoboForm Family expands that coverage for up to 5 users and costs $1.59 / month.
 You can try RoboForm with a free trial, and there’s also a risk-free 30-day money-back guarantee on the paid plans.

 Bottom Line: